swcool/swcool.github.io/_posts/2014-07-20-Close-Popup-Window-in-Chrome.md

 method to remove it.
 Chrome extension windows API can be found at [chrome.windows](https://developer.chrome.com/extensions/windows).

+`chrome.windows.remove` is Chrome extension API, javascript program should be recognized by chrome extension.
+You can try by putting it inside background.js, in your chrome extension manifest.json you need to have:

+	"background": {
+	  "scripts": ["background.js"],
+	  ...
+	},

-In the past, a great discussion around this related issue can be found at [stackoverflow](http://stackoverflow.com/questions/19761241/window-close-and-self-close-do-not-close-the-window-in-chrome).
+In the past, a great discussion around this window close issue can be found at [stackoverflow](http://stackoverflow.com/questions/19761241/window-close-and-self-close-do-not-close-the-window-in-chrome).